 Contrasting coloured tiles are alternated like a checkers game board.
 Can be laid as a diagonal course.

-The next step is to waterproof the bathroom so go to my Wet Seal page for a guide.
-Then you can go to my Tiling your Bathroom page or return to Bathroom Layouts .
+The next step is to waterproof the bathroom so go to my Wet Seal page for a guide or return to Bathroom Layouts .
 I also have a kitchen tile splashback page here.
 Or go back to the Kit Home Basics home page